-Frans is our Computer teacher and originally from Omaruru, Namibia where he also started school.
-He completed Grade 12 at Okakarara Secondary School.
-Frans studied at the IT Department at CTC in Omaruru to become a tutor.
+Frans is our Computer Science teacher.
+He studied at the IT Department at CTC in Omaruru to become a tutor.
 He joined MYO in February 2013 and besides teaching our learners in computer, he also is responsible for maintaining our computer lab and assists with some IT work in the office or library.
-He also helps us driving the learners from and to schools and field trips.

-Mr Khoeseb is the Mathematics teacher at MYO with 38 years of mainstream teaching experience.
-Teaching is more than a mere job for Mr Khoeseb.
-It is his passion.
-He is able to teach strong, basic mathematic principles providing solid foundations to the learners.
+Jan is the Mathematics teacher at MYO with over 40 years of teaching experience.
+Teaching is more than a mere job for Jan, it is his passion.
+He is able to teach relevant math principles providing solid foundations to the learners.

 Moses (grounds maintenance) has been with MYO since 2008.
 One of the first things our guests notice on their visits to our facilities is the beautifully maintained garden and grounds.
 Moses takes great pride in his work and you will often find him tidying the premises and pruning flowers while humming a tune.

 Welerie (cook & housekeeper) has been responsible for keeping our learners well nourished with her delicious lunches since June 2009.
 It is also Welerie who does an excellent job of keeping our facilities clean.
 She has a positive outlook to everything – and she makes an excellent split pea soup!

 Mondesa Youth Opportunities is a registered trust in Namibia and an IRS 501(c)3 approved non-profit in the United States.
 MYO relies exclusively on donations from individuals or businesses to sustain our operations.